 Families across the country will come together in the coming weeks to enjoy a Thanksgiving meal.
 For many of us, Thanksgiving wouldn’t be complete without turkey and a table full of stuffing, mashed potatoes, and other festive sides.
-But nearly 34 million people faced hunger in 2021.
+But nearly 47 million people in the United States are food insecure.
 And when you don’t have the food you need to thrive, celebrating the holidays can be tough.

 If you want to get into the spirit of service for Thanksgiving, donating food to your local food bank is a great way to help your neighbors get food on the table and allow them to create meaningful holiday memories.